vitejs/vite/docs/guide/index.md

 }
 ```

-You can specify additional CLI options like `--port` or `--https`.
+You can specify additional CLI options like `--port` or `--open`.
 For a full list of CLI options, run `npx vite --help` in your project.

 Learn more about the [Command Line Interface](./cli.md)